 Wearing a splint for extended periods can make the skin underneath warm and damp.
 To keep your skin comfortable:

-• Remove your splint for short periods during the day if your schedule allows, to air the skin
+• Your therapist will set a wearing schedule for you.
+If allowed, remove your splint for short periods during the day to air the skin

 • Wash and dry the skin under the splint gently, but thoroughly when you remove it